 Williams values both research and teaching highly.
 Just as we have lots of resources to help you develop as a teacher, we also have lots of resources to support you as a researcher and scholar in your field.
 We will expect you to establish yourself as an independent scholar, to publish in peer-reviewed journals appropriate to your field, and to develop a research program in which students are actively involved.

-Is it possible to set up a state-of-the-art lab program?
-What kinds of resources are available to new faculty?
+What kinds of resources are available to faculty?

 What other kinds of support are available?